 Could this be the perfect opportunity to reverse this trend by testing out a four-day work week?

-Here is a useful preparatory guide to develop a business case for the four-day work week arrangement which you can use to pitch to your management.
+Here is a useful preparatory guide to develop a business case for the four-day work week arrangement.
+Use this to pitch to your management!
 Chances are you might even be successful in getting approvals for remote working.

-Before you approach the compressed work week discussion, it is important that you have set your parameters of what you would be willing to do, and possibly give up, to convince your management.
+Before you approach the compressed work week discussion, you have set your parameters.
+What would you be willing to do, and possibly give up, to convince your management?

 The allure of a flexible work policy, going into a 32-hour week, without a pay cut is not (yet) an entitlement.

 Be open to a negotiation process.
 Approach the conversation by framing your business case with the “I will” mindset.
-While you may not have to explicitly state everything on your wish list, it is as important to manage your boss’s expectations, as well as to manage your own.
+You may not have to explicitly state everything on your wish list.
+But it is as important to manage your boss’s expectations, as to manage your own.